raynecloudy/lots-o-nekos/README.md

 # installation

-1. download `lots-o-nekos.js` and place it in your website's home directory.
+1. download `lots-o-nekos.js` and `oneko.gif` and place both files in your website's home directory.
 2. paste this code in the `body` tag of all HTML files:
 ```html
 <script src="/lots-o-nekos.js"></script>